We are able to provide services funded through the NDIS where the NDIS participant's funding is either "self-managed" or "plan-managed".

 You might choose to access our services by privately funding them.
 This could be while you're waiting for NDIS funding to be approved, or while you're still working out whether your child is eligible for NDIS or other funding.

-We are more than happy to chat to you about your funding options so that you can make an informed decision when you're choosing a therapist.
+We are more than happy to chat to you about your funding options so that you can make an informed decision when you're choosing a service.

 Sometimes children might be eligible for a Medicare rebate for up to 5x sessions annually of Allied Health input under the "Chronic Disease Management Plan".
 If you think your child might be eligible for this, speak to your GP or call us to talk through it further.

-We know from research that the most effective therapy is based on clear goal setting and ensuring goals are reviewed frequently and kept up-to-date.
+We know from research that the most effective therapy is based on clear goal setting and ensuring goals are reviewed and updated frequently.

 OTs use a number of methods to set goals with families.
 If your child has an NDIS plan, we can look at the goals you have set with your planner and break them down into smaller, achievable goals.